elinscott-talks/group_meeting_oct_2024/slides.typ

 #pause

-Open questions:
+But now we must ask
-- why does correcting GPWL for Wannier functions work?
+- why does correcting GPWL for Wannier functions work? #pause
 - off-diagonal corrections?
 ]